 We’ve fought side by side with our British brothers and sisters on the battlefields of the world.
 We share the same deprecating sense of humour.
 We speak the same language (except those northerners…they’re an odd breed that mob!).
 We even share the same monarch.

 Our travel has been extensive over the years, experiencing strange foods, bizarre customs and foreign cultures, as far removed from the Australian ‘way of life’ as is possible.
-Some even say the antipodean experience is considered exotic, yet London is by far the strangest beast we have encountered!
+Some even claim the antipodean experience to be exotic, yet London is by far the strangest urban beast we’ve encountered.

 We expected a familiar embrace, to feel as though we’d just slipped on our favourite pair of pyjamas.

 As with anything in life we should have known to assume nothing; hope for the best and plan for the worst!

 Those first minutes and hours on arrival are defining moments, weaving the canvas on which all subsequent experiences are projected.
 I sit to be a Monet?
 A Rembrandt?
 Van Gogh?